dhicks6345789/radius-user-client/README.md

 # RADIUS User Client
 A cross-platform client application to tell a RADIUS server the current user on a machine.

-Note: as of 21st December, 2025, this project is not completed or currently even compilable.
-The following documentation is more of a statement of intent than anything else.
+Note: as of 3rd January 2026, this project is not completed or production-ready, although it should compile and be usable as a (Windows-only, currently) command-line utility to send a basic accounting packet to your Smoothwall server.

 ## What This Application Is For
 This is a small client-side application, intended to run on workstations in a managed network environment (maybe a school or corporate office setup), where those workstations might be used by multiple users during a typical day.
 It aims to periodically update a central RADIUS server with the username of the current user using a device.